 Final Words

-If you ask me to define the basic skills in badminton, then here are all the things that you should know.
+If you ask me to define the basic skills in Badminton, here is all you should know.
 It is impossible for someone to master every skill in one day.
-But with time and experience, you will get to learn and execute every possible skill in a match.
+But with time and experience, you will learn and execute every possible skill in a match.

-If you find this article interesting, then feel free to ask in the comment section below.
+If you find this article interesting, please ask in the comment section below.

 Thank You.